chrispfchung/chrispfchung.github.io/_posts/2019-08-11-lifecycle-of-a-plot.md

 ---
-title: "Created a Detailed Plot Using Matplotlib to Visualize Sample Sales Data"
+title: "Created A Detailed Plot Using Matplotlib To Visualize Sample Sales Data"

 date: 2019-08-11